 What kind of program is planned?

 Our theme this year is “History Has It’s Eyes On You,” a reference to a song from Hamilton: An American Musical.
 Every year we do our best to instill in each ambassador a passion for giving back to their communities.
 We will be having several goal oriented activities, panel discussions, keynote speakers, social events, a leadership luncheon and service projects throughout the seminar, that will be focused on leadership and also support our overall message.
-During the seminar there will be panels on various topics.
-Session will have speakers who are leaders and experts in the particular topic.
+During the seminar there will be panels on various topics, these session will have speakers who are leaders and experts in their particular topic.
 They will each have a chance to speak for a few minutes.
-The remaining time will be for ambassadors to ask questions, discuss the subject and to form YOUR OWN opinions about the information presented.
-Keynote Speakers will share their experiences with the Ambassadors and join us for part of the day in order to interact with staff and ambassadors in a casual setting.
-Each Ambassador will select to share a meal hosted by a guest.
-They will get to choose from various leaders in the community – teachers, medical personnel, small business leaders, etc. HOBY as an international organization promotes community service.
+The remaining time will be for ambassadors to ask questions, discuss the subject and to form their own opinions about the information presented.
+Keynote Speakers will share their experiences with the ambassadors and join us for part of the day in order to interact with staff and ambassadors in a casual setting.
+Each Ambassador will be matched with a community leader for a brunch on Sunday morning.
+They will get to choose from various leaders in the community – teachers, medical personnel, small business leaders, etc. Lastly, HOBY as an international organization promotes community service.
 Ambassadors and staff will be completing projects as a seminar group.
 Facilitators will be reaching out to ambassadors individually to discuss items to bring so we may complete our service projects.
 This year we will be partnering with LifeBridge Community Closet.
 We are also having a talent showcase!
 If the ambassador has a special talent – sing, play an instrument, like to do dramatic or comedic skits – the Ambassador Talent Showcase is for them. *Please let us know if you want to participate (there is a form in your registration materials).